Last updated on February 25, 2023

 Most of the movements would be discarded in rubbish tips until it was realised that the brass movements were often gilded with gold.
 Additionally, it was realised that the enamel dials frequently contained tiny amounts of gold.
 The markers and hands-on watch faces were often made of gold.
 Also, on high-end watches, some of the internal components were often made of gold.
 This is because of its ability to resist corrosion.
 Suddenly, the movements were not being discarded, but being stripped of every scrap of precious metal.
 Ultimately, this must have led to the demise of tens of millions of pocket watches. which were now thought to be outdated.

 In times of hardship and poverty, people are forced to undertake extreme measures, so people can’t be blamed for selling their watches for scrap.
 Additionally, most people would have viewed pocket watches as redundant items as they had been eclipsed by the popularity of the new wristwatches.
 After the 1930s very few people wore pocket watches, apart from perhaps, station masters, ships captains and train guards.
 Ultimately, this led to the belief that pocket watches were dispensable and better off as cash in the pocket rather than collecting dust in a drawer.

-It is a great shame that this is still happening, given the tens of millions of timepieces that have already been scrapped.
+It is a great shame that this is still happening, given the number of timepieces that have already been scrapped.
 If the price of silver continues to rise the temptation will be there to start scrapping silver-cased watches.
 The antique pocket watches we have left are all precious, for their horological value, rather than their scrap value.
 As much as I hate to say it, greed, for many people, is stronger than their appreciation of art.
 As a result, I cannot see the scrapping trend ending.
 It is not something I would ever consider doing and I certainly wouldn’t sell any of my collection to a buyer that I suspected was only interested in the scrap value.